anantpandeyyy/ecommerce_sql_project/README.md

 # E-commerce FP&A SQL Analytics Project

-This project simulates how FP&A teams at Flipkart analyze revenue and unit economics in e-commerce.
+This project simulates how FP&A teams at e-commerce platforms analyze revenue and unit economics in e-commerce.

 ---
 ## 📊 Business Questions Solved using SQL